rjlee/twitter-notifier/README.md

 ## Adding as a launch daemon

 Mac OS X supports running commands on login/periodically via launchd (see http://alvinalexander.com/mac-os-x/mac-osx-startup-crontab-launchd-jobs).
-The following configuration will cause the launchd service to run the daemon once an hour when logged in.
+The following configuration will cause the launchd service to attempt to run the daemon once an hour when logged in.

 To automate starting/running of the daemon: